 PEP

 You can get a PEP at the checkpoint during opening hours.
-If the checkpoint is closed, you should not wait but go to the nearest emergency PEP centre.
+If the checkpoint has just closed, you should not wait, but go to the nearest PEP emergency centre.
 HIV infection can be prevented in the first few hours by post-exposure prophylaxis (PEP).
 The costs are covered by the compulsory basic health insurance.

-If you have had a risky situation, don’t waste time.
-The sooner you start, the better the chance that PEP will prevent infection.
-After 48 hours, PEP is no longer effective.
+If you had an HIV risk situation, don’t waste time.
+The earlier you start, the better the chance that PEP can prevent HIV infection.
+The chances of success of PEP decrease as early as 6 hours after exposure to HIV.
+After 48 hours, PEP no longer has any effect.
+Come over.

 - Anal or vaginal intercourse without a condom or PrEP with a person whose HIV status you do not know.